beetbox/confuse/docs/usage.rst

 --------------------------------

 You may want to leverage Confuse's features without :ref:`Search Paths`.
-This can be done by manually specifying the YAML files you want to include:
+This can be done by manually specifying the YAML files you want to include, which also allows changing how relative paths in the file will be resolved:

 .. code-block:: python

     import confuse
     # Instantiates config.
 Confuse searches for a config_default.yaml
     config = confuse.Configuration('MyGreatApp', __name__)
-    # Add config items from specified file
+    # Add config items from specified file.
+Relative path values within the
+    # file are resolved relative to the application's configuration directory.
     config.set_file('subdirectory/default_config.yaml')
     # Add config items from a second file.
 If some items were already defined,
-    # they will be overwritten (new file precedes the previous ones)
+    # they will be overwritten (new file precedes the previous ones).
+With
-    config.set_file('subdirectory/local_config.yaml')
+    # `base_for_paths` set to True, relative path values in this file will be
+    # resolved relative to the config file's directory (i.e., 'subdirectory').
+    config.set_file('subdirectory/local_config.yaml', base_for_paths=True)

     val = config['foo']['bar'].get(int)